Showing 1–12 of 18 results

 Page 1 of 2

 Comets and asteroids offer clues to the chemical mixture from which the planets formed some 4.6 billion years ago.
-If we wish to know the composition of the primordial mixture from which the planets formed, then we must determine the chemical constituents of the leftover debris from this formation process - the comets and asteroids.
 In this talk, we'll discuss with how Near Earth Objects are opportunities for discovery.

 The Ocean Worlds Life Surveyor (OWLS) is the first life detection suite to explore a wide range of size scales, from single molecules to microscopic organisms, in a water sample.
 OWLS is an integrated, portable, and autonomous life-detection instrument suite designed to identify and characterize life on ocean worlds.
 In this talk, we'll discuss why autonomy is important for this and future missions.